 Figure 8-1.
-The eShopOnContainers reference application, showing the direct client-to-microservice communication and the event bus command.
-However, if you are using an orchestrator or container cluster, each container could be running in a different host (node), and any node could be running any number of containers, as we explained earlier in the architecture section.
+The eShopOnContainers reference application architecture for development environment running in a different host (node), and any node could be running any number of containers, as we explained earlier in the architecture section.

 Hosting environment.
 In Figure 8-1, you see several containers deployed within a single Docker host.
-That would be the case when deploying to a single Docker host with the docker-compose up
+That would be the case when deploying to a single Docker host with the docker-compose up command.
+However, if you are using an orchestrator or container cluster, each container could be